 There has been a lot of mixed opinions on this topic.
 Some people believe there’s a best time to buy airline tickets and there’s a lot of budget travel tips out there pertaining to when to buy airline tickets.
 What I have seen during my many searches is that most flights tend to increase closer towards the end of the week.
 Here’s a couple of reasons I believe this to be true: 1) this is when most people tend to travel; 2) this is when most people get paid.
 So quite naturally, when the demand is high, so are the prices.
 If you can, try to purchase your airfare earlier in the week to avoid price increases.
-Disclaimer: In no way am I an Economist, just a Common Senseist.
+Disclaimer: In no way am I an Economist, just a Common Sense-ist.

 3. Work, Work, Work, Work, Work, Work!

 Nothing in life is free, and for a good price on travel, you’ve gotta be willing to do like Rihana said and do some work!
 As previously mentioned, when searching for flights, I typically start off at Google Flights or one of the other flight search engine sites, like Expedia or Orbitz.
 Remember, Southwest and some other discount airlines, don’t advertise on these flight search engine sites, so you have to go directly to their site to check prices.

 Extra Nugget: When traveling on a budget, don’t be opposed to purchasing two one way tickets or even tickets from two different carriers.
 There’s no best way to book flights.
 We’re simply trying to keep our coint; and that may mean doing some unconventional things so we can get to Seychelles.

 4. Strike when the iron is hot!

 God has truly blessed me to be able to take advantage of some pretty SWEET deals.
 But that was because I was prepared to get tickets as soon as the deal was available.